 The outputs of IoT-based inventory management can be used in diverse ways.
 The system can send an alert to the users if any individual stock item is missing and can notify them when they have to replenish the materials.

-IoT gives cross-channel visibility to supply chain managers with a realistic estimate of available materials, the arrival of new materials and work-in-progress, optimising shared costs in the value chain.
+Among the benefits of IoT is that it gives cross-channel visibility to supply chain managers with a realistic estimate of available materials, the arrival of new materials and work-in-progress, optimising shared costs in the value chain.

 By tracking the speed of movement and traffic flow of raw materials, manufacturers can be better prepared to receive them.
 This improves handling times and enables more efficient processing of those materials for production.